 Furthermore, new drivers don’t have a track record to back them up – it’s like walking into a job interview with no previous experience.

 In many cases, there’s also a third factor that increases new driver insurance premiums: age.
-Most new drivers are young, and teenagers have a crash rate that’s almost four times that of drivers twenty and older.
-If you’re young and inexperienced with no track record to back you up, there’s a lot of risk for auto insurance companies.
+Most new drivers are young, and teenagers have a crash rate that’s almost four times that of drivers 20 and older, according to the Insurance Institute for Highway Safety.

-Getting Cheap Car Insurance For New Drivers
+How To Get Cheap Car Insurance For New Drivers

 Unfortunately, cheap insurance for new drivers may be a bit of a misnomer.
-That said, it’s possible to get cheaper car insurance as a new driver in a few different ways.
+That said, it’s possible to get cheaper car insurance as a new driver in a few different ways:

-Consider taking a defensive driving class, which will lower your premium right away with some insurance companies.
+- Look for discounts: Consider taking a defensive driving class, which will lower your premium right away with some insurance companies.
 Many providers offer other programs to lower costs for new drivers too.